 Apparently in the Midwest folks make tater tot casseroles all the time using canned soup.
 This version does not have canned soup but still has a creamy hamburger base.

 Seriously, give this a try, even your pickiest eater will love it.
 If you have a favorite tater tot casserole, send me your version, I’ld love to see what variations someone who grew up with this has.
+If you prefer ground chicken, I’m loving this Buffalo Chicken Hotdish.

 If you’re serving this to kids, or don’t like spicy food, it’s easy to tone this down, just leave out the jalapeño peppers and use a mild taco seasoning.